futurestudio/nodejs-tutorials-hapi/README.md

 This repository contains code examples for the [hapi tutorial series](https://futurestud.io/tutorials/hapi-get-your-server-up-and-running) that is published within the Future Studio University.

+## YouTube Playlist
+Find a [playlist on YouTube with videos on the individual tutorials](https://www.youtube.com/watch?v=-o6IxDy3pIk&list=PLpUMhvC6l7AMXP2bWhHF6UTZGseIkWUG_).
+Each video shows you the implementation of individual featuers.
+It’s all practical, watch me live code :)

 ## Dependencies
 You need the following tools installed on your machine to actually run the individual examples: